Mussels with Wine Sauce

 Step three

-Gather the mussels whether you are using packaged (which I love) or fresh.
-Also get out the spinach and mushrooms.
+Gather the mussels, whether you are using packaged (which I love) or fresh.
+Also, get out the spinach and mushrooms.
+(A)

 Step four

-Heat a wok or a large sauté pan on medium and once that heats up, add chicken broth, sliced mushrooms, garlic paste and salt.
-Sauté for 5 minutes and add spinach and stir until the spinach is wilted.
+Heat a wok or a large sauté pan over medium heat.
+Once the pan is hot, add chicken broth, sliced mushrooms, garlic paste, or three chopped garlic cloves, salt, and black pepper.
+Sauté for 5 minutes and add spinach, and stir until the spinach is wilted.
+(B)

 Step five